yoji0806/paper_in_economics/README.md

 ### Layout

 We use Navigation Drawer and Fragment component.
-If you will add UI, please make it Fragment.
+If you add UI, please make it Fragment.

 <p align="left">